 These professionals typically have a background in social work, psychology, nursing, or gerontology.
 They also have specific expertise in assessing, planning, and serving the needs of older adults.

 Offers professional services and solutions in the areas of geriatric care management to assist older adults and their families

 * Care planning

-* Care coordination
+* Care coordination and relocation services

 * Facilitating family meetings